spyder-ide/spyder/spyder/utils/help/tutorial.rst

 Recommended first steps for Python beginners
 ============================================

-Before we begin, make sure to have an IPython console open (bottom-right by default).
+Before we begin, make sure to have an :guilabel:`IPython Console` open (bottom-right by default).
 This uses the `IPython <https://ipython.org>`__ interpreter, standard in the scientific community.
-To open a new console at any time, select :menuselection:`Consoles --> Open an IPython Console`.
+To open a new :guilabel:`Console` at any time, select :menuselection:`Consoles --> Open an IPython Console`.

 .. _reset-namespace-ref: